TIME OF Dwarf Bearded Irises

 Is there a difference in the care of dwarf and tall bearded irises?

-- The agricultural technology of dwarf irises is no different from the agricultural technology of the bearded brethren of the other groups, only they need to be shared more often - once every 3-4 years.
+- The agricultural technology of dwarf irises is no different from the agricultural technology of the bearded brethren of the other groups, only they need to be shared more often - every 3-4 years.
 For planting, choose sunny areas with neutral or slightly acidic soil.
 Irises do not grow well on heavy clay. cold soils where water stagnates.
 Bearded irises are less demanding for watering, but still it is advisable to water them during budding and flowering (if the soil is too dry) in the morning.

 They feed the whole season.
 The first time is in the early spring, when irises start to grow, with fertilizers containing nitrogen and calcium.
 During the budding period, potassium phosphorus or complex fertilizer with a high potassium content, preferably with trace elements, is used.
 The third, final, top dressing - after flowering, often use superphosphates or complexes with a high phosphorus content.